-Galloway: I work with a couple of teams.
+Galloway: I worked with a couple of teams.
 I work with a few people in Bangalore who help on the taxonomy and search side.
 I am also responsible for the Enterprise Search application as well as Taxonomy Management.
 I also have a team who are doing the enterprise content taxonomy work and a team focused on product taxonomy work.
-Currently, we are migrating a lot of this data into Synaptica KMS.
-As part of my role, I also advise another team regarding online hierarchy.
+We are migrating a lot of this data into Synaptica KMS.
+Part of my role with Lowe’s was to advise another team regarding online hierarchy.
 This is display taxonomy you normally see on your left navigation drilling down to a specific product on a website.

 When I joined Lowe’s initially various people had been looking at these areas previously so existing work had been undertaken but it was clear I had a big task ahead.
 There was an impetus for filling a role like mine as taxonomy became a major priority in terms of strategy.

 Which Synaptica products are you using and how?